Hare: Three hares

 A study in 2004 followed the history and migration of a symbolic image of three hares with conjoined ears.
 In this image, three hares are seen chasing each other in a circle with their heads near its centre.
 While each of the animals appears to have two ears, only three ears are depicted.
 The ears form a triangle at the centre of the circle and each is shared by two of the hares.
 The image has been traced from Christian churches in the English county of Devon right back along the Silk Road to China, via western and eastern Europe and the Middle East.
 Before its appearance in China, it was possibly first depicted in the Middle East before being reimported centuries later.
-Its use is associated with Christian, Jewish, Islamic and Buddhist sites stretching back to about 600 CE.
+Its use is associated with Christian, Jewish, Islamic and Buddhist sites stretching back to about 600 AD.